Why Holiday Traditions Are My Greatest Blessings

 ”

 We see it in the foods we share, the specific care and discipline passed down from generation, and fortifying many more to come.
 Just think about the sacred debates in almost every Black household over who gets to make the macaroni and cheese for Christmas dinner and why.
-It's not just a dish; it's a badge of trust and mastery, passed down through generations like a family heirloom.
+It's not just a dish. it's a badge of trust and mastery, passed down through generations like a family heirloom.
 That person, in their majestic, cheddar cheese prowess, is the preserver of all that is right on what is one of the most culturally significant times of the year in our community, whether it be for religious reasons or just a time to gather in the garage for a game of spades.
 In my household, the Macaroni-In-Chief is, of course, my mom, who taught me: colby-cheddar-mozzarella mix, one egg, and powdered mustard, never yellow.
 Paprika on top for color, and don't you dare forget the pats of butter.

 AdvertisementADVERTISEMENT